The year 2021 is a year I will never forget. To get home to Chiang Mai.

 I either needed to be quarantined for two weeks in Bangkok or stay in a luxury hotel on Phuket Island.
 The stay in Phuket comes with a completely ridiculous discount for the same length of time as quarantine in Bangkok.
-Since the journey home will be long regardless, I chose the option to stay two weeks in Phuket.
-I felt that it’s better to have the choice to be able to leave the hotel and enjoy Phuket than to be stuck in a hotel room 24/7 in Bangkok.
+Since the journey home will be long regardless, I chose to stay two weeks in Phuket.
+I felt that it’s better to decide to leave the hotel and enjoy Phuket than to be stuck in a hotel room 24/7 in Bangkok.

 Travelling to Phuket is done under the Phuket Sandbox program.
 For an adult, it starts with two jabs of the vaccine.
 Step two is to fill out an application to get a Certificate of Entry.
 Without it, you can not travel to Thailand.
 In my case, I intend to stay 14 nights on Phuket Island and then continue up to Chiang Mai.